rimusz/helm-linter/README.md

 # helm-linter plugin

-Helm plugin to find in chart's `values.yaml` a key (case sensitive) which contains word password and check the key isn’t empty.
+Helm plugin to find in chart's `values.yaml` a key which contains word password and check the key isn’t empty.

 ## Install